roblaing/swipl-webapp-howto/README.md

 In the above little server.pl I also write out the somewhat mysterious Request list to show how SWI Prolog makes the HTTP message data sent by the browser available to the web application.

 Note that the syntax used by http_session is one Prolog programmers will be familiar with to retract and assert terms in a clausal store.
-As can be seen by printing out the Request list, visits(N) is hidden with some encryption magic in a cookie called swipl_session.
-(I also found a mysterious cookie called mjx.menu in the list, which I assume is because I haven't switched off third party ad trackers on my browser.
-Even the little demo pages I run on localhost get spied on!).
+As can be seen by printing out the Request list, visits(Visits) is hidden with some encryption magic in a cookie called swipl_session.

-This is all I'm going to say about SWI Prolog's http_session library, because I'm going to use client-side Javascript to create a hash from the login and password information to store as a cookie for the server to read &mdash; not transmitting logins and passwords in HTTP messages is a very elementary requirement of online security that we keep discovering various corporations don't know.
+This is all I'm going to say about SWI Prolog's http_session library, because I'm going to use client-side Javascript to create a hash from the login and password information to store as a cookie in the browser which is all the server can see &mdash; not transmitting logins and passwords in HTTP messages is a very elementary requirement of online security that we keep discovering many big corporations don't know.

 https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie